Skip to the main content.

 Lease agreements usually come with long-term commitments, often spanning 20 years or more.
 This can make things complicated and costly if you choose to move or sell your home during that period.
 Ending a solar lease agreement early can be difficult, so your three best options are:

-• Transfer the lease: You may be able to transfer the remainder of your lease to the new homeowner.
-Of course, this depends on whether the leasing company allows it and the new homeowner is interested.
+• Transfer the lease: You may be able to transfer the remainder of your lease to a new homeowner.
+Of course, this depends on whether the leasing company allows it and the new homeowner is interested in assuming the lease terms, and can qualify for the payment.

 Buying a solar system